A Quick Guide to Spotify’s Podcast Metrics

 You’ve put your blood, sweat, and tears into a killer podcast—now it’s time to focus on the numbers.
 At Spotify, we offer some key metrics that can help you determine how effectively your podcast is reaching listeners and how well you are holding their attention.
 Many podcasters believe that focusing on total consumption time is one of the best indicators of success.
 However, we’ve found that looking past that number and zeroing in on a few other important metrics is far more informative in measuring the growth and engagement of your audience.

-Here’s a breakdown of what these metrics are, what they mean, and how they can help you continue to gain followers, listeners, and, eventually, loyal fans.
+In our series The Input, we do a deep dive into these numbers with the help of Spotify experts.
+But for a quick breakdown, read on for what these metrics are, what they mean, and how they can help you continue to gain followers, listeners, and, eventually, loyal fans.